Gene Wilder, star of 'Willy Wonka,' 'Blazing Saddles,' dead at 83

 Wilder's memoir, "Kiss Me Like a Stranger: My Search for Love and Art," was released in 2005 and he collaborated with oncologist Steven Piver on the book "Gilda's Disease" in 1998.

-He was hospitalized in 1999 with non-Hodgkin lymphoma but was said to be in complete remission in 2005.
+He was hospitalized in 1999 with non-Hodgkin's lymphoma but was said to be in complete remission in 2005.

 Wilder lived in Stamford in a house built in 1734 that he had shared with Radner, writing and painting watercolors with his wife Karen Boyer, whom he married in 1991.

-(Reporting by Piya Sinha-Roy; Editing by Bill Trott and James Dalgleish)
+Reporting by Piya Sinha-Roy in Los Angeles; Additional reporting by Dan Whitcomb in Los Angeles; Editing by Bill Trott and James Dalgleish

-MEXICO CITY Mexican singer Juan Gabriel, a musical icon across Latin America for more than 40 years, died on Sunday of a heart attack at age 66, broadcaster Televisa reported.

-NEW YORK One of the stars of "Ice Road Truckers," a reality TV show about the hazards of driving the frozen highways of northern Canada and Alaska, was killed in a plane crash in Montana over the weekend, a spokeswoman for the History channel said on Monday.